 - Other agents are paying for all property marketing to attract listings

-I am sure you have heard variations of these statements.
-In our industry it is far too convenient to find excuses and blame other people or market factors for a slowing of listings, enquiry, or deals.
+I am sure you have many heard variations of these statements.
+In our industry, it is far too convenient to find excuses and blame other people or market factors for a slowing of listings, enquiry, or deals.

 If you think that your market share can and should be better, then now is a great time to look at your prospecting activities.
 Find out what’s happening, improve on your strengths in connecting with new clients, and resolve your weaknesses.